godotengine/godot-docs/tutorials/2d/custom_drawing_in_2d.rst

 The next step consists of computing the actual positions of these 32 points that compose an arc.
 This is done in the first for-loop: we iterate over the number of points for which we want to compute the positions, plus one to include the last point.
 We first determine the angle of each point, between the starting and ending angles.

 The reason why each angle is reduced by 90° is that we will compute 2D positions out of each angle using trigonometry (you know, cosine and sine stuff...).
 However, to be simple, cos() and sin() use radians, not degrees.
 The angle of 0° (0 radian) starts at 3 o'clock, although we want to start counting at 0 o'clock.
-So, we just reduce each angle by 90° in order to start counting from 0 o'clock.
+So we reduce each angle by 90° in order to start counting from 0 o'clock.

 The actual position of a point located on a circle at angle 'angle' (in radians) is given by Vector2(cos(angle), sin(angle)).
 Since cos() and sin() return values between -1 and 1, the position is located on a circle of radius 1.
 To have this position on our support circle, which has a radius of 'radius', we simply need to multiply the position by 'radius'.
 Finally, we need to position our support circle at the 'center' position, which is performed by adding it to our Vector2 value.
 Finally, we insert the point in the PoolVector2Array which was previously defined.

 Now, we need to actually draw our points.
 As you can imagine, we will not simply draw our 32 points: we need to draw everything that is between each of them.
 We could have computed every point ourselves using the previous method, and drew it one by one.
 But this is too complicated and inefficient (except if explicitly needed).
 So, we simply draw lines between each pair of points.
-Unless the radius of our support circle is very big, the length of each line between a pair of points will never be long enough to see them.
+Unless the radius of our support circle is big, the length of each line between a pair of points will never be long enough to see them.
 If this happens, we simply would need to increase the number of points.

 Draw the arc on screen
 ^^^^^^^^^^^^^^^^^^^^^^